janisthx/DSA4262---dna1234/README.md

 To handle the class imbalance, we experimented with both undersampling and oversampling techniques.
 The process also included hyperparameter tuning and calibration adjustment.
 Model performance was primarily assessed using PR-AUC, and based on these results, **Random Forest** was selected as the final model for implementation and deployment.

-For details on the training workflow, see `src/model_training.py`.
+For details on the training workflow, see [Section 3: Installation Guide](#3-installation-guide) and [Section 5: Model Training Pipline](#5-model-training-pipeline).
 Additionally, Jupyter Notebooks exploring individual models are available in the `notebooks` directory for reference.

 ### c.
-Pipeline Description
+Prediction Pipeline Description
 This pipeline is designed to predict m6A RNA modifications from raw `.json` sequencing data.
 It consists of several key stages:
 1. Data Parsing and Summarization
 The pipeline reads the raw `.json` input and extracts relevant information such as transcript IDs, positions, sequences, and initial features.
 It then summarizes the data into a structured format suitable for downstream processing.